Aingargiola/Learning_coding/bash/labscyber/hping.md

 # Lab Purpose:

 Hping is an open-source packet generator and analyser for the TCP/IP protocol.
 It is often referred to as a swiss army knife, as it can perform a lot of packet-related functions for security testing and auditing.
+With this lab feel free to turn on wireshark and capture the packets to see what hping is sending.

 # Lab Tool: